 - 1. Encourage the acquisition of significant natural areas by either gift or purchase. - 2.
 Prevent any development that dredges, fills, drains, floods or otherwise alters any wetland. - 3.
 Encourage the maintenance of all the natural areas identified above and allow public access to all natural areas where appropriate. - 4.
 Require that an adequate vegetated buffer strip be maintained between any development and a natural area. - 5.
-Protect any identified rare, threatened or endangered plant or animal species and any natural communities. - 6.
-Suggest that the Halifax Gorge and lands immediately adjacent thereto be maintained as an undeveloped natural area.
+Protect any identified rare, threatened or endangered plant or animal species and Significant Natural Communities.